jmcrego/MiNMT/README.md

 [v] hypothesis indexes
 ```

-Remember that test handled are indexed using the tokenization and vocabularies available in $DNET directory.
+Remember that test datasets are handled using the tokenization and vocabularies available in $DNET directory.